 We’ll Talk About the following:

-- Lab grown diamonds are as real as naturally mined ones.
+- Lab grown diamonds are as naturally mined ones.

 - Characteristics of lab-created diamonds.